-Residence Life & Housing staff members work in each of these complexes to provide educational and social programs, leadership opportunities and keep students informed of upcoming campus activities and events to keep them engaged in the campus community.
-Note, because of the high demend, transfer students are not guaranteed housing.
-Students will be notified at the beginning of the summer about their status.
+Residence Life & Housing staff members work in each of the complexes to provide educational and social programs, leadership opportunities and keep students informed of upcoming campus activities and events to keep them engaged in the campus community.